adalfarus/aplustools/README.md

 ## Features

-- Easy to use
+- Easy to use for beginners, but not lacking for experts
-- Highly efficient
+- Pretty efficient
-- Supports multiple platforms
+- Supports the three main platforms
 - Regular updates and support
 - Comprehensive documentation